Jaime-Barillas/otech-notes/src/y2s2/csci4060u/02-multicore-hardware.md

   - If using multiple address spaces: communication is done via **message-passing**.
     * **MPI** - See the message passing library for C.
 + Using shared data can have speed consequences if loading/storing across the interconnect network.
   - But the data is kept up-to-date for other processors.
-+ Using message passing, work on local data, send results, potential sync issues.
++ Using message passing, cores work on local data then send results to others.
+Has potential for data synchronization issues.

 ### Taking Advantage of MIMD

 + Run multiple processes at the same time.
-+ A single process with multiple threads.
++ Build a program that runs multiple threads at the same time.

 ### Instruction-Level vs. Thread-Level Parallelism

 + Hardware improvements can have an affect on how we develop software.
-+ Instruction level parallelism is typically independent of whether software is sequential or concurrent.
++ _Instruction level_ parallelism is typically independent of whether
+  software is sequential or concurrent.
-+ Thread level parallelism (like multicore programming) usually is dependent on the software being concurrent.
++ Thread level parallelism (like multicore programming) usually _is_ dependent on the software being concurrent.
 + **Instruction Level Parallelism** - The many instructions contained in each thread.
 (Low Level, internal to CPU.)
 + **Thread Level Parallelism** - Multiple threads per program.
 (High Level.)